Skip to main content

 Now let's unpack what this does:

-• os.path.realpath(__file__) gives you the real path of your current python file, in this case your dag
+• os.path.realpath(__file__) gives you the real path of your current python file, in this case your DAG definition.

-• os.path.join(dir, "ingest_tables.yaml), joins the directory and the file name, this makes sure the correct path seperator is used according to the OS the python code is running on.
-Path separators are different on Windows vs Linux and Mac OSX
+• os.path.join(dir, "ingest_tables.yaml), joins the directory and the file name, this makes sure the correct path seperator is used for the platform where your Python code is running.
+Path separators are different on different operating systems, so paths on Windows will differ from Linux or macOS.